halmasieh/bikesharing/README.md

 As it is clear in the shaded section, this amount is more meaningful for male between 6:00 Am to 8:00 Pm.

-v) User Trips by Gender by Weekday: We visualize the number of bike trips by gender for each hour for each day of the week as follows:
+v) **User Trips by Gender by Weekday**: We visualize the number of bike trips by gender for each hour for each day of the week as follows: